Sydney Morrow: Playing career

 Morrow began her collegiate career for Ohio State during the 2022–23 season.
 During her freshman year she recorded three goals and five assists in 33 games.

 On August 2, 2023, Morrow transferred to Colgate.
 During the 2023–24 season, in her sophomore year, she recorded 13 goals and 26 assists in 34 games.
 Her 39 points tied for the national lead in points by a defenseman.
 On November 10, 2023, in a game against Dartmouth, she recorded her first career hat-trick, and finished with a career-high five-points.
 She was subsequently named the ECAC Defender of the Month for the month ending December 2023.
 Following the season she was named to the All-ECAC second team, All-USCHO third team, and CCM/AHCA second team All-American.

 On July 19, 2024, she transferred to Minnesota.
 During the 2024–25 season, in her junior year, she recorded 11 goals and 19 assists in 42 games and was named to the All-WCHA second team.

+On June 17, 2026, Sydney was drafted by the Seattle Torrent of the Professional Women's Hockey League in the second round, 14th overall.